Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 For further information on configuring salaried staff specifically please see the Salaried Staff article.

-Each time an apprentice progresses into the next stage of their career you will need to update their employment tag within their profile in Tanda.
+Note: Each time an apprentice progresses into the next stage of their career you will need to update the Classification/Level tag within their profile in Tanda.

 This is because Tanda does not automatically increase wages based on qualification completion.
 This information is external from Tanda.